Arpit8081/Phishtray_Edited_Version/README.md

         # Phishtray
         127.0.0.1               phishtray.local
-3. Create two env files in the frontend.
+3. Create two env files in the frontend folder.
 One called `.env.development.local` and the other called `.env.local`.
 Then you should have to Write/Copy and Paste below content in both the files.

         REACT_APP_HOST_BACKEND=http://phishtray.local:9000
         REACT_APP_HOST_FRONTEND=http://phishtray.local:3000